cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 #### doguctl validate

 This call validates registry configuration values.
-The command `validate` returns an exit code == 0 if all HealthChecks of the dogus under consideration return a positive result.
+The command `validate` returns an exit code == 0 if all health checks of the dogus under consideration return a positive result.
 Otherwise it returns an exit code == 1.

 ```bash
 $ doguctl validate logging/root # validate single value, good case: value=WARN from ERROR,WARN,INFO,DEBUG